-These skewers are usually served with plain yogurt or with tzatziki sauce (yogurt with cucumber, olive oil, and sometimes herbs too, such as mint or dill, and of course a good dose of garlic).
+These skewers are usually served with plain yogurt or with tzatziki sauce (yogurt with cucumber, olive oil, and sometimes herbs, too, such as mint or dill, and of course, a good dose of garlic).

 Pita bread, fried potatoes, salad, and even rice are a few of the side ingredients that can come with souvlaki.
 And if you’re lucky… you can even get them all!

-Spanakopita And Other Pies
+Spanakopita & Other Pies

 When it comes to pies in Greece, there’s always one to fit anyone’s taste.
-However, the queen of the Greek pies is definitely spanakopita.
+However, the queen of Greek pies is spanakopita.
 It usually comes with spinach and feta cheese, although it’s also common to find spanakopita featuring the traditional cheese in the region where you’re tasting it.